a-paija/CRM-Sales-Review/README.md

 <img src="images/AgentScore.png" alt="Score" width="750" height="750"/>

+Above is snippet of the calculated Agent Sales Performance Scores

 A weighted performance model incorporating win rate, deal volume, and revenue reveals that **balanced execution—not just output—is the primary driver of sales success**.
 Performance scores range from **0.248 to 0.841**, representing a **3.4x gap between top and bottom performers**, highlighting significant variation in execution quality across the team.

 Top-performing agents (scores **~0.70–0.84**) consistently combine **strong win rates (0.63–0.70)** with above-average deal volume and revenue contribution.
 Notably, the highest performer (0.8413) does not have the highest win rate, but instead leads in **sales volume (6.32) and revenue score (8.09)**—reinforcing that performance is driven by a **balanced combination of efficiency and output**.